novaua/ExternalSort/README.md

 # External Sort
 Primer for generation of a huge file of random words and sorting using Merge Sort algorithm.
 The primer uses TPL multithreading and asynchronous IO where possible.
 This is not supper speedy yet, but has to work as expected.

-Use folloiwng command to genearte big file.
+Use the 'DataGenerator.exe' command to genearate a big file of a default size.
 ```
 PS L:\work\ExternalSort-master\bin\Debug> .\DataGenerator.exe
 Generation file 1 MB
 File 'out.txt' of total 34049 lines of size 1 MB generated
 Test file generation of 1 MB took : 0.07 s, speed 13,62 MB/s
 ```
+It's possible to specify output file and maximum size in MB or GB, use '--help' or '/h' for more details.
 The output file now looks like
 ```
 1. hodge